gwilku/jscan-docs/general/key_programming.rst

 Foreword
 =================================

-JScan has the capability of adding a new key to a list of keys accepted by the vehicle, *HOWEVER* this is still a work-in-progress feature, a *BETA, EXPERIMENTAL FEATURE* if you will.
-No guarantee is givane it will work for your particular vehicle and - what's more important - for a particular key / fob.
+JScan has the capability of adding a new key to a list of keys accepted by the vehicle, **HOWEVER** this is still a work-in-progress feature, a **BETA, EXPERIMENTAL FEATURE** if you will.
+We cannot guarantee it will work for your particular vehicle and - what's more important - for a particular key / fob.
+In addition, there is a lot of external factors that can interfere with the coding process and they are beyond JScan control.
+We cannot provide individual support for key programming issues.

 Requirements
 =================================

 The following are a must:

-	- a Bluetooth Adapter - it *will not work* with a wi-fi OBD device
+	- a Bluetooth Adapter - it **will not work** with a wi-fi OBD device
 	- internet connection (either via wi-fi or mobile data)

 Recommended:

-	- an OEM key - aftermarket keys might or might not work, even from the same supplier
+	- an OEM key that mathces the original key part number - aftermarket keys might or might not work, even from the same supplier
 	- a new battery in the fob - or at least check the battery voltage; with flat battery the buttons will surely not work

 How to program a key